axel-peter-krebs/msys2-installer-cmake/README.txt

 Motto: As good old Cygwin had a nice GUI..
-I want one for MSYS2!
+I want one for MSYS{,}2!

-Goal: Build Linux toolchains (MINGW32, MINGW64, UCRT64, CLANG64/LLVM) for use on Windows using Cmake.
+Goal: Build Linux toolchains (MINGW32, MINGW64, UCRT64, CLANG64/LLVM) for use on Windows.
-	Optionally, provide build environments for XMake, Bazel et al.
+	Optionally, Install frontends for the LLVM, e.g. Rust.

 Motivation: